-Journaling for Mental Health & Personal Growth
+Journaling for Mental Health and Personal Growth

 If you're travelling you may want to keep a journal to remind yourself of moments experienced.
 Or if you're a student, a journal may be something you need to keep as you're completing your research.